suzukiplan/fcs80/hal/rpizero2/README.md

 - This is an FCS80 emulator that runs in a RaspberryPi Zero bare-metal environment.
 - Compatible with RaspberryPi Zero 2W.
-- Does not work with RaspberryPi Zero, Zero W, Zero WH.
+- Does not compatible with RaspberryPi Zero, Zero W, Zero WH.

 ## Required Hardware